dotmailer/dotmailer-magento2-extension/README.md

 ## Requirements

 - PHP 7.1+
+- Magento 2.3+
+    - Magento 2.1.x is compatible up to version 4.2.0-p1
-- Magento 2.2+ (Magento 2.1 is compatible up to version 4.2.0)
+    - Magento 2.2.x is compatible up to version 4.13.x

 ## Support